rust-lang/surveys/surveys/2024-annual-survey/questions.md

 > We explicitly use years instead of asking for which Rust edition someone learned because the former is often much easier for respondents to know.
 > It's also helpful to be more specific than an edition, and it's fairly easy to know which edition someone likely used based on the year they
 > learned Rust.

+### If you consumed learning material about Rust, which kind of material did you consume?

+Type: select all that apply (optional)

+- Books ("The Rust Programming Language", "Rust for Rustaceans", etc.)
+- Online exercises (Rustlings, Rust by Example, etc.)
+- Videos
+- Online courses, webinars
+- Other (please specify)

+> **justification**
+>
+> Getting data here seems helpful for guiding users / recommending public content.

+### Are you currently taking a course that uses or teaches Rust OR have you taken a course of this type in the last year?

+Type: select one (optional)

+- Yes, through a university, school, or other educational institution
+- Yes, through my employer, contractor, or consultancy
+- No

+> **justification**
+>
+> This question is primarily used to funnel respondents into the more specific questions about the kinds of educational activities they've been a part of.

+## Technical questions

 ### Which operating systems do you use regularly for Rust development?